henockk/Henock-sTheme/readme.txt

 = Does this theme support any plugins? =

-Henock-s Theme includes support for Infinite Scroll in Jetpack.
+hkg includes support for Infinite Scroll in Jetpack.

 == Changelog ==